-DOF is proposing to offer for sale approximately 25 acres of spruce sawtimber from state lands in the Nenana Ridge Road area.
-The volume to be offered totals approximately 726 CCF, mostly of spruce sawlogs and some spruce fuelwood.
+DOF is proposing to offer for sale approximately 82 acres of spruce sawtimber from state lands in the Nenana Ridge Road area.
+The volume to be offered totals approximately 768 MBF (1,968 CCF), mostly of spruce sawlogs and some spruce fuelwood.
 DOF would sell the timber as a competitive bid sale for commercial use, along with potential for small negotiated timber sales (AS 38.05.115, < 10 acres) and personal use firewood within the same timber stand.
+The land covered by this PBIF appeared in the 2024 Fairbanks-Delta Five Year Schedule of Timber Sales (FYSTS).